divnix/std/docs/reference/std/nixago/just.md

 Just is a general purpose command runner with syntax inspired by `make`.

-Tasks are configured via an attribute set where the name is the name of the task (i.e. `just <task>`) and the value is a list of commands to run.
+Tasks are configured via an attribute set where the name is the name of the task (i.e. `just <task>`) and the value is the task definition (see below for an example).
 The generated `Justfile` should be committed to allow non-Nix users to on-ramp without needing access to Nix.

 Task dependencies (i.e. `treefmt` below) should be included in `packages` and will automatically be picked up in the devshell.